yann-boyer/TLMC/README.md

-TLMC is a small and basic Chip8 Emulator written in Rust with Rust-SDL2, made for fun and my high school assignment.
+TLMC is a small and basic Chip8 Emulator written in Rust with Rust-SDL2, made for fun.

 If you are on a Linux based system, run these following commands to build the project :